 To accept Google Pay, your business will need a contactless payment reader, or EFTPOS (electronic funds transfer at point of sale) machine.
 Google Pay’s website lists some of the major retailers around Australia that are accepting contactless pay, such as Bing Lee, Coles, Domino’s, Freedom, Myer and many more.
-You don’t need to be a large business to accept Google Pay — businesses of all sizes can do it with Square’s new Reader for contactless and chip (which retails for $59, and is available here.)
+You don’t need to be a large business to accept Google Pay — businesses of all sizes can do it with Square Reader (which retails for $65, and is available here).

 Which smartphones can use Google Pay?

 Google Pay is compatible with most newer Android smartphones.
-The Square Reader for contactless and chip is also compatible with most Android devices, as long as you’re running Google Android 4.0 or later, have location services enabled, and also have access to Google Play.
+The Square Reader is also compatible with most Android devices, as long as you’re running Google Android 4.0 or later, have location services enabled, and also have access to Google Play.
 Check this list to see which Android devices are compatible.

 How do I get set up with Google Pay?